MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 C360 analyzes and builds unified customer profilesShow how Customer360 “automagically” (ML algos + incremental learning from what user has taught the system) does identity conflation and maps customer data streams into customer profiles in CDS-A

 ## Enrichment
-due to OOB rules automatically happens but we can:
+[due to OOB rules automatically happens]
+[Note (28.8): We can either:
-- link it to the chosen category and mention that the data was enriched with info on preferred brands, interests, etc
+- Link it to the chosen category and mention that the data was enriched with info on preferred brands, interests, etc
 - Talk about unlocking more insights by enriching with Microsoft Graph data
-- Let go on this part for the 5*5
+- Or let go on this part for the 5*5]

 ## Insights
 top paying/engaged/etc customers, KPIs, other details